enormandeau/stacks_workflow/STEPS.md

 ### Denovo

-Then we ran ustacks (-m 4 -M 3 -N 5 -H --deleverage), cstacks (-n 1), sstacks, tsv2bam, gstacks (-p 2 -r 0.6 --fasta_loci --vcf), and population (-p 2 -r 0.6
---fasta-loci --vcf) to produce a minimally filtered VCF file containing the genotypes of the samples.
+Then we ran ustacks (-m 4 -M 3 -N 5 -H --deleverage), cstacks (-n 1), sstacks, tsv2bam, gstacks, and population (-p 2 -r 0.6 --fasta-loci --vcf) to produce a minimally filtered VCF file containing the genotypes of the samples.

 ### Reference